 When Do You Need Power Of Attorney?

 Power of Attorney (POA) is necessary when someone requires legal authority to act on behalf of another person due to specific circumstances.
-It ensures decisions can be made and responsibilities managed effectively when the individual is unable to handle their own affairs.
+It ensures decisions can be made and responsibilities managed effectively when the individual cannot handle their affairs.

 Common Circumstances

-• Legal Protection: It provides clear legal authority, reducing the risk of unauthorized actions or disputes among family members.
+- Legal Protection: It provides apparent legal authority, reducing the risk of unauthorized actions or disputes among family members.

-• Peace Of Mind: Both the principal and agent gain reassurance, knowing critical matters will be managed responsibly.
+- Peace Of Mind: The principal and agent gain reassurance, knowing critical matters will be managed responsibly.

 Steps To Obtain Power Of Attorney Over Someone